fastwow/threadsign/docs/SystemDesign.md

 - Email: Resend

 ### High-Level Flow
+A single daily pipeline executes three sequential steps:
-1. Reddit ingestion job generates new posts (runs every 5 minutes, generates at least 5 posts per run)
+1. Reddit ingestion step generates new posts (generates at least 5 posts per run)
 2. Raw posts are stored as signal data only (no scoring or evaluation)
-3. LLM processes posts and generates ideas (runs every 12 minutes)
+3. LLM processes unprocessed posts and generates ideas
 4. Ideas are scored on 4 criteria (0-100 each), final score is average
 5. Ideas are stored and surfaced via feed (only ideas with average score ≥ 60)
 6. All posts are marked as processed regardless of score (prevents blocking)
-7. Email digests are sent to subscribers (runs every 20 minutes) with new ideas matching their topics
+7. Email digests are sent to subscribers with new ideas matching their topics

+**Note:** The pipeline runs once per day via Vercel Cron (Hobby plan compatible).
+All steps are idempotent and safe to re-run.
+For higher frequency, upgrade to Vercel Pro or adjust the cron schedule in `vercel.json`.

 All ingestion, LLM processing, and email sending run server-side using Supabase service role keys.